 - The main government-owned network in Spain, TVE, used very bizarre and psychedelic ad bumpers throughout most of the 80s (akin to the audio visualizations on Windows Media Player).
 Who knows what they were thinking when they decided to put these on air?

 - Kids' WB! had many bumpers starring an animated version of their logo on a CGI-generated version of the Warner Bros. studio backlot.
 Sometimes, characters from the shows featured on the block would make appearances alongside the logo.

-- The Disney Channel, back in the 1980's to early-90's, had claymation bumpers usually depicting Mickey Mouse Logos hounding Donald Duck, the daily exploits of Mickey Mouse, or simply an interesting visual that eventually turned into the Disney Channel logo.
-80's kids have been known to break down into tears of nostalgia upon seeing them on Youtube for the first time since childhood.
+- From the 1980s until the early 1990s, Disney Channel had claymation bumpers usually depicting Mickey Mouse logos hounding Donald Duck, the daily exploits of Mickey Mouse, or simply an interesting visual that eventually turns into the Disney Channel logo.
+'80s kids have been known to break down into tears of nostalgia upon seeing these on YouTube for the first time since childhood.

 - Central and Eastern European television has bumpers as a matter of course, usually showing a channel ident plus the word "Reklama" (the word is basically the same, changing only according to orthography, throughout the region) to show the division between programme and adverts.

 - MTV practically turned this into an art form.
 This was mostly due to creative director Fred Seibert's belief that these short bumpers could be "the album covers of the new generation of music fans".
 Plenty of cartoonists (such as Danny Antonucci and Joe Murray) got their start animating short 5-10 second MTV bumpers before they went on to create cartoons of their own.

 - MTV2 once made use of "sharts"; clips from old martial arts movies or cartoons, among other random clips, during the early days of the "two-headed dog" logo.
 This was intended to show that "anything goes" on the channel.